 The Smith Center for the Performing Arts

-The Smith Center for the Performing Arts is located near Downtown Las Vegas and is a World Class performing arts center.
-It is home to the Las Vegas Philharmonic and the Nevada Ballet Theatre.
-Broadways shows, intimate Jazz performances and seasonal performances round out a calendar of events to rival any major city.
+The Smith Center for the Performing Arts is located in Downtown Las Vegas.
+It’s a world-class performing arts center and home to the Las Vegas Philharmonic and the Nevada Ballet Theatre.
+Broadway shows, intimate jazz performances, and seasonal performances round out a calendar of events to rival any major city.

 Cirque Du Soleil

-Soon after you move to Las Vegas you’ll discover that this valley has a rich history that goes well past the organized crime and crap table tales told in Hollywood movies.
-Before the bright lights, settlers looking to move west made this area their home.
-The Springs Preserve and its interactive exhibits not only narrate the history of the region but also work to explain how the area is adapting today.
+Soon after you move to Las Vegas you’ll discover that this valley has a rich natural history.
+Before the bright lights, settlers looking to move west made The Springs Preserve their home.
+Its interactive exhibits not only narrate the history of the region, but also explain how the area is adapting today.
 This family-friendly attraction offers outdoor trails as well as indoor exhibits and a large calendar of community events.

-If you are moving to Las Vegas with young children, there is a good chance that the Discovery Center will be your home away from home.
-Interactive exhibits and a window into the natural world will draw your family back over and over.
-While the exhibits are geared to the younger population you’ll find plenty of things to do as your children are exploring.
+If you’re moving to Las Vegas with young children, the Discovery Children’s Museum is home to many interactive exhibits kids love.
+While the exhibits are geared to the younger population, adults find plenty of things to do here, too.

-You’ll get a feel for what Las Vegas is all about as the Golden Knights have turned Sin City into a hockey town.
+The Vegas Golden Knights have turned Sin City into a hockey town.
 The arena is loud and the intensity in the crowd is just as high as it is on the ice.
-This expansion team has taken the city by storm and you’ll soon be wearing a Golden Knights hockey sweater and chanting the name of the opposing goaltender.
+This expansion team has taken the city by storm and it’s hard not to become a loyal fan after visiting the arena and seeing this only-in-Vegas experience first-hand.